-If you are into blogging or dream of blogging, you need to realize that blogs require frequent updates to maintain a close relationship with audiences that keep coming back like in a television serial.
-Almost everybody like children in school maintains a blog nowadays to upload pictures and personal messages straight from the heart, forming a kind of autobiography to share with friends with no profit intention.
-Successful blogs do generate income from advertisements and form part of the social network with links elsewhere and space for comments.
+If you are into blogging or dream of blogging, you need to realize that blogs require frequent updates to maintain a close relationship with audiences that keep coming back, like in a television serial.
+Like children in school, almost everybody maintains a blog to upload pictures and personal messages straight from the heart, forming a kind of autobiography to share with friends without profit.
+Successful blogs generate income from advertisements and form part of the social network with links elsewhere and space for comments.

 What do blogs traditionally deal with?

-The informal nature of blogs allows for a lot of manipulation, and the format differs greatly from the article.
-Subjects like ‘3 Places To Visit Before You Die’ or ‘The Dos and Don’ts Of A Bachelor Life’ may be easily laid out pieces that are quickly read.
+The informal nature of blogs allows for much manipulation, and the format differs significantly from the article.
+Subjects like ‘3 Places To Visit Before You Die or ‘The Dos and Don’ts Of A Bachelor Life’ may be easily laid out pieces that are quickly read.

 Articles present tighter formats and are not so flexible in tone or subject matter, being purely informative rather than whimsical or creative.
-Blogs have no set limits, but they should be easy on the eye and mind.
-The serious themes dealt with in articles do not find a place in blogs.
+Blogs have no limits, but they should be accessible to the eye and mind.
+The severe themes in articles do not find a place in blogs.

 The best arrangement would be to include articles and blogs on the website with differing tones and content.
 The casual reader would get the blogs, and those who wish to dig deeper could have a go at the articles.
 Links would connect both, balancing each other in the final analysis.